pi-hole/docs/docs/api/index.md

 # API Reference

 The Pi-hole API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
-Our API has predictable resource-oriented URLs, accepts and returns reliable UTF-8 [JSON-encoded](http://www.json.org/) data for all API responses, and uses standard HTTP response codes and verbs.
+Our API has predictable resource-oriented URLs, accepts and returns reliable UTF-8 [JavaScript Object Notation (JSON)-encoded](http://www.json.org/) data for all API responses, and uses standard HTTP response codes and verbs.

 Most (but not all) endpoints require authentication.
 API endpoints requiring authentication will fail with code `401 Unauthorized` if no key is supplied.